Judicial review reform

 Suspended quashing orders

-The proposed power for courts to suspend a quashing order would allow the order to take effect at a later date.
+The new power for courts to suspend a quashing order allows the order to take effect at a later date.

 Prospective-only quashing orders